 Where Do Consumers Get Information?

-• More people turn to social media websites first for opinions.
+- More people turn to social media websites first for opinions.

 After all, which is more believable?
-Customers talk about their purchase or a company talking about its own products?
+Customers talk about their purchase or a company talking about its own products? - Also, company websites are useful and will be

 Valuable information like financial reports for investors, whitepapers, technical information are still more credible coming from companies themselves